 Sacraments, such as Confirmation, play a critical role in catechesis and serve as milestones in a young person’s faith journey.
 The findings indicate that 3.3% of participants were undecided in their responses, while 26.7% agreed and 70% of the respondents strongly agreed that sacraments like Confirmation are essential in catechesis.
 This aligns with the old syllabus of the religion subject in secondary schools, as approved by the Tanzanian Episcopal Conference (TEC) in 2011.
 The syllabus incorporates content from books like the Catechism of the Catholic Church (CCC), which emphasises the importance of the Sacraments.

 Incorporating modern technology and social media can make catechesis more relevant and engaging for today’s youth.
 The data presented in Table 2 show the participants' responses: 3.3% strongly disagreed that modern technology and social media enhance catechesis' relevance and engagement for youth, while 6.7% were undecided.
 Meanwhile, 30% agreed, and 60% strongly agreed, resulting in a mean score of 4.43.
 This indicates that a majority of participants believe that technology and social media significantly contribute to catechesis for today’s youth.
-The study endorsed by Ordu (2021) supports this perspective, emphasizing the value of using pictures, video clips, objects, and internet resources to help students visualise and understand the context of what is being taught.
+The study endorsed by Ordu (2021) supports this perspective, emphasising the value of using pictures, video clips, objects, and internet resources to help students visualise and understand the context of what is being taught.
 This approach reinforces learning: What we hear, we forget; what we see, we remember; and what we do, we understand.

 Catechesis assists critical thinking and discussion, allowing students to explore their beliefs and ask questions about their faith.
-According to the data, 3.3% of participants disagreed and another 3.3% strongly disagreed with the idea that catechesis fosters critical thinking and discussion.
+According to the data, 3.3% of participants disagreed, whilst 3.3% strongly disagreed with the idea that catechesis fosters critical thinking and discussion.
 In contrast, 36.7% agreed and 56.7% strongly agreed, resulting in a mean score of 4.40.
 This indicates that many participants feel positively about catechesis as a means of encouraging critical thinking and allowing students to delve into their beliefs.
 These responses align with the content outlined in the new syllabus for Bible Knowledge (2023), which has been approved by the United Republic of Tanzania's Ministry of Education, Science, and Technology for Ordinary Secondary Education for Form I-IV.
 Therefore, it can be concluded that catechesis is significantly beneficial for these high school students, enriching their faith and deepening their understanding of it.

 Catechesis functions as a mentor and role model, guiding students in their spiritual development and helping them articulate their beliefs.
 The data indicated that 23.3% of participants agreed and 76.7% strongly agreed, resulting in a mean score of 4.77, that catechesis plays a significant role in guiding students’ spiritual growth and in the articulation of their beliefs.
 This suggests that the teaching of catechesis is a key model for facilitating students' spiritual development and the expression of their beliefs.
 The study also enhances our understanding of the 2011 syllabus approved by the Department of Catechesis from the Tanzanian Episcopal Conference (TEC), which insists on teaching the spiritual religious practices to secondary school students to strengthen the development of their belief.
 This was further supported by a personal communication on May 7, 2025, with a Catechesis Teacher from Secondary School X (CSS, X), who stated, “Catechesis in secondary schools has truly helped shape students in their spiritual development, reviving their faith.
 For some, their beliefs were dormant, but through catechesis, their faith has become stronger than ever.”